morph3us1984/CAT-Airdrop-Tool/README.md

 # CAT-Airdrop-Tool
 This simple bash script uses RPC Calls to split and send out CATs

+Important:
 Make sure you have a file called "addresses.txt" with all addresses for this airdrop.
 It has to be in the same folder as the script itself.
+Make sure the addresses are not seperated by commas or space, one address each line.

+CAUTION!!!!!
+I have no checks in place for existens of this file.
+Also, I have no checks if an amount of CATs was already sent out.

+The script creates a file named cat-airdrop.log in the same folder.
+If the script crashes or you have to kill it, you can check there which transaction was successfull to that point.
+CAUTION!!!!!

 In the Config Section you can change settings to fit your system and wallet